 Stoney Point (Warren County, KY)

-According to J. W. Cooke, the African American community of Stoney Point actually began in 1848 when John White died; six of his slaves were freed, and they were allotted land, livestock and other necessities needed to establish their independent livelihoods.
+According to J. W. Cooke, the African American community of Stoney Point actually began in 1848 when John White died; six of his enslaved were freed; and allotted land, livestock, and other necessities needed to establish their independent livelihoods.

 The Stoney Point Missionary Baptist Church was established in 1866; it also served as a school before the new schoolhouse was built in 1908.
 The schoolhouse was used for a couple of decades before it was closed and the children of Stoney Point began attending school in Smiths Grove.

 For more see J. W. Cooke, "Stoney Point, 1866-1969," The Filson Club History Quarterly, vol. 50, issue 4 (1976), pp. 337-352.